How to remove a key from a dictionary in Python

 print(filtered_dict)--OUTPUT--{'name': 'John', 'city': 'New York'}

-Dictionary comprehension is a concise way to create a new dictionary by filtering an existing one.
-Unlike methods that modify the original, this approach builds a completely new dictionary, leaving your source data untouched.
-It's especially useful when you need to remove multiple keys at once.
+Dictionary comprehension offers a concise way to create a new dictionary by filtering items from an existing one.
+Unlike methods that modify the dictionary in place, this approach builds a completely new dictionary.
+The expression iterates through each key-value pair, including only those where the key is not found in your keys_to_remove list.

 Advanced techniques